A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Introduction

-As in \citet*{levine2024smoothed}, we assume that every $d$-dimensional multivariate cumulative distribution function corresponding to a component of the mixture model \eqref{model}, is represented as a copula of the corresponding marginal cumulative distribution functions.
+In order to accommodate this lack of independence, we will use a copula device to model the dependence structure between marginals.
+As in \cite{levine2024smoothed}, we assume that every $d$-dimensional multivariate cumulative distribution function corresponding to a component of the mixture model \eqref{model}, is represented as a copula of the corresponding marginal cumulative distribution functions.
 In other words, let $F_{j1}(x_1),\ldots,F_{jd}(x_d)$ be the marginal cumulative distribution functions of the cumulative distribution function $F_{j}(x_1,\ldots,x_d)$ corresponding to the density $f_{j}(x_1,\ldots,x_d)$.
-According to the Sklar's theorem \citet*{nelsen2007introduction} p $18$, we have $F_{j}(x_1,\ldots,x_d)=C_{j}(F_{j1}(x_1),\ldots,F_{jd}(x_d))$ for a function $C_{j}:[0,1]^{d}\rightarrow [0,1]$ which is called a copula.
+According to the Sklar's theorem \cite{nelsen2007introduction} p $18$, we have $F_{j}(x_1,\ldots,x_d)=C_{j}(F_{j1}(x_1),\ldots,F_{jd}(x_d))$ for a function $C_{j}:[0,1]^{d}\rightarrow [0,1]$ which is called a copula.
 The copula $C_{j}$ is, effectively, a $d$-dimensional cumulative distribution function with uniform marginal distributions.
 Differentiating this expression $d$ times, one obtains the representation of the $j$th multivariate density function that we need:

 where $c_{j}$ is the density of the copula $C_{j}$.
 In this manuscript, we work under the parametric assumption concerning copulas $c_{j}$: each one of them is viewed as belonging to a {\bf known} parametric family indexed by a parameter $\rho_{j}$.
-For example, in the two-dimensional case this may be an FGM (Farlie-Gumbel-Morgenstern) family indexed by the parameter $\rho\in [-1,1]$.
 This assumption makes the use of the index $j$ unnecessary for copula densities.
 The index will only be retained for the copula parameter.